-Typography is the science of fitting text within a specific context.
+Typography is the science of fitting text within a specific physical or digital context.

 The goal of Golden Ratio Typography is to fit text—a font and its associated typographic scale—within a given content width by using the golden ratio.